prazek/llvm/docs/LangRef.rst

   ; if %x mustalias %y then we can replace the above instruction with
   %v = load i8, i8* %y

-Note that this is an experimental feature, which means that semantics might change in the future.
+Note that this is an experimental feature, which means that its semantics might change in the future.

 '``type``' Metadata